TheImagingSource/tiscamera/doc/pages/installation.rst

 =================

 The tiscamera project includes multiple shared libraries that are not meant for general usage.
-They will be installed into a subfolder named tcam-MAJOR_VERSION These libs should not be linked as their API might change without notice.
+They will be installed into a subfolder named tcam-MAJOR_VERSION.
+These libs should not be linked as their API might change without notice.